-Select the Array tool on the Modify toolbar which to bring up the Array window (figure 5.46).
-Pick the Polar radial button, then the Select Objects button Select the slotted hole using а selection window (figure 5.47) on the display screen and the top main centerline.
-Hit ENTER to return to the Array window.
+Select the Array tool on the Modify toolbar which will cause the Array window (figure 5.46) to appear.
+Pick the Polar radial button, then the Select Objects button that will allow you to select the slotted hole using a selection window (figure 5.47) on the display screen and the top main centerline.
+ENTER to return to the Array window.